mmistakes/made-mistakes-jekyll/_drafts/erasing.md

 ### Partially Erase a Line

 Instead of completely erasing a stroke you can partially remove it.
-By leaving fragments of the original, you retain the spirit of it's texture and form.
+By leaving fragments of the original, you retain the spirit of its texture and form.
 There will still be some "crispness" at the erased edges, but they won't be as harsh.

 The easiest way to pull this off is by dabbing your finger or stylus repeatedly while using the eraser.
 This will lift bits and pieces of the original drawing away with each dab.